hackall360/SuperToken/docs/cookbook/morphology.md

 print(morphology.available_plugins())
 ```

-The output includes `"tr"` for the Turkish segmenter.
-Additional plugins can be added at import time via
+The output includes `"tr"`, `"ja"`, and `"ko"` for the bundled Turkish, Japanese, and Korean segmenters.
+Additional plugins can
-`morphology.register_plugin(name, cls)`.
+be added at import time via `morphology.register_plugin(name, cls)`.

 ## 2. Prepare a sample corpus